Abraham's Boys (film): Plot

-While their father is out and their mother sleeping, Max and Rudy play football, until Rudy ducks through the window into their father's private study.
-Filled with strange occult objects and remnants from their past in London and Amsterdam before they fled to California, the boys find a hidden, locked door in the study.
-Opening it reveals stairs to a secret underground room, with a woman, the same from the beginning scene, chained in the darkness and begging for help.
-Before the boys can act, their father returns and stabs the woman through the heart.

-Laying the woman's body out, Abraham explains to his sons that she had been attacked by a vampire and it was necessary for him to capture and hold her there to see if she was turning.
+While their father is out and their mother sleeping, Max and Rudy play football.
+They accidentally break a window into their father's private study, which is filled with strange occult objects and remnants from their past in London and Amsterdam before they fled to California.
+The boys find stairs to a secret underground room, where a woman is chained in the darkness and begging for help.
+Before they can act, their father returns and stabs the woman through the heart.
+Abraham explains that she had been attacked by a vampire, and it was necessary for him to hold her captive to see if she was turning.
 Abraham hands Max a stake and mallet, and instructs him in staking her through the heart, which Max does.
-Abraham then turns to Rudy and tells him to help cut the woman's head off.
-Rudy protests vehemently, and Max is struck when he attempts to step in and redirect their father.
+Abraham then turns to Rudy and tells him to decapitate the woman.
+Rudy protests vehemently, and Max is struck when he attempts to step in.
 Abraham admonishes his sons to put their faith in him.

-Max discusses with Elsie his suspicions that his father might not be saving his mother, but actually making and keeping her sick.
+Max discusses with Elsie his suspicions that his father might not be saving his mother, but actually making her sick.
 Before she dies, Mina asks her husband if he remembers the time "he" came to her bedroom and Van Helsing had "rescued" her.
-Abraham says yes, and Mina glares and wonders if he had actually saved her or simply trapped her himself and kept her there for all these years.
-Max contemplates running away and seems to be wondering if his father has truly been killing demons or if Abraham is simply murdering people, but he does not want to leave Rudy alone with their father.
+Abraham says yes, and Mina glares and wonders if he had actually saved her or simply trapped her himself.
+Max contemplates running away but does not want to leave Rudy alone with their father.
 Max's nightmares about a shadowy vampiric figure continue.